1300 088 065

 • Speaking with long-term residents in the area

-What should I do if I’m interested in a property but the flood risk seems high?
+What should I do if I’m interested in a property with a high flood risk?

 If you’re considering a high-risk property: